 Frequently Asked Questions

-We do not typically accept online lab courses, however due to the COVID-19 pandemic, JABSOM will accept online lab courses from Spring 2020 – Spring 2022 until further notice.
+JABSOM will continue to accept online lab courses from 2020 – until further notice.
 Online lab courses may be used towards fulfilling prerequisite requirements for General Biology, General Physics, General Chemistry, and Organic Chemistry as outlined in the Admissions Requirements section.